How to avoid data breaches with GraphQL?

 🛡️ What does Escape do?

-Escape will run a legitimate traffic simulation into your app and rebuild a GraphQL schema to explore all paths which land on an object.
-Our CLI can find tokens, PII, Stripe Tokens, RSA Keys, and more.
+Escape will run a legitimate traffic simulation into your app and rebuild a GraphQL schema to explore all paths that land on an object.
+Our CLI can find tokens, PII, Stripe Tokens, financial information and RSA Keys.

 If Escape finds those sensitive data, the platform will automatically display it, and you can now start making your app more secure!